smoothoperatorgr/smoothJBPrompts/README.md

 - `/hanucha_chan`

 will add more, or you can also add yours in the repo by adding `"<cmd_of_jb>","<name>","<the prompt>"` but be sure the prompt is a one liner without any `" "` in it, replace all `"` with `''` (double single quotes)

+see a video of the installation and use process: https://video.liberta.vip/w/aAJF5eM1LP7J4m59zcjvaa